Women's Christian College, Kolkata: Journal

 Images, the academic journal of the college is an annual publication.
 It publishes original research work, articles, book reviews in the spheres of Literature, Social Sciences and Science preferably accessible to a broad public.
 The Principal Dr. Ajanta Paul is the Editor-in-Chief and Sri Kushal Biswas is the Convenor of the Journal Sub Committee.

 Magazine

-Srijan, the college magazine, under the efficient editorship of two senior Professors gives opportunities to the students to try their hand in creative writing.
-Essays, poetry, stories penned by students in English, Bengali and even Sanskrit are published in it.
-Contributions from faculty members also find their place in it.
+Srijan, the college magazine, under the editorship of two Senior Professors gives opportunities to the students in creative writing.
+Contributions by the students as well as the faculty members in English, Bengali and Sanskrit language in the form of Essays, poetry, stories find place in the college magazine.

 Wall Magazines

 Udita, edited by Professor Devalina Gopalan and Professor Shomosree Roychowdhury, is the wall magazine for the students (contribution only from students are accepted) where as De-wall, edited by Professor Kushal Biswas, Professor Arnab Mazumdar, Dr. Chandana Mazumdar creates opportunity for the expression of the creative genius of the teachers.